 The truth is, quite a lot happened in all the kingdoms of legend after “The End”–and it wasn’t all happy…

 That is an absolutely fabulous intro, isn’t it?
 Wit, creativity, and some tantalizing foreshadowing.
-The story that follows lived up to every expectation that prologue built up in me.
+The story that follows lived up to every expectation.

-The plot is entertaining, but it’s the characters and their fantastically witty dialogue that truly shine in this story.
-Nick is a hardcore realist who isn’t afraid to tell it like it is, and he doesn’t take any crap from anybody.
+The plot of Talesend entertains, to be sure, but it’s the characters and their fantastically witty dialogue that truly shine in this story.
+Nick is a hardcore realist who isn’t afraid to tell it like it is, and he doesn’t take crap from anybody.
 Not from his inept younger brother who serves as his assistant.
 Not from the wealthy (and shady) Lord Whitlock, who hires him to find the ancient Clawthorn Rose.
-And not from the beautiful and equally strong-willed Lady Cordelia, Whitlock’s daughter.
+And not from the beautiful and strong-willed Lady Cordelia, Whitlock’s daughter.
 Nick takes the case simply to prove the rose is not magical.
-He, uh, gets much more than he bargained for.
+He gets much, much more than he bargained for.

 Mr. Shultz spins out each scene with clever language and hilarious detail.
-I absolutely love the scene when Nick wakes up and gradually realizes he’s turned into a beast.
-Shultz is also masterful at comedic timing, and the clash of characters he’s created gives him so many opportunities to put that talent to use.
+I absolutely love the scene where Nick wakes up and gradually realizes he’s turned into a beast.
+Shultz also times his comedy masterfully, and the clash of characters he’s created gives him so many opportunities to put his talents to use.
 I laughed all the way through.
-This one’s another easy Squeaky Award.

-Okay, before I gush further, let me wrap things up with a strict admonition: You’ve got to pick this one up!
-It’s clean, it’s clever, and the whole story works.
-Just do it.
+Before I gush further, let me wrap things up with a strict admonition: You have to pick this one up!
+It’s clean, it’s clever, and the whole story just works.
+Do it.
 Seriously.
 You can thank me later.

 There are four books in the Beasley and Beaumont series.
 (I’m on book three!)
 Grab them from Amazon: